smcmillan28/secure-password-generator/README.md

 # Secure Password Generator
 This application generates a random, secure password based on a set of pre-existing rules and criteria set by the user.
+Check it out right here -> [Secure Password Generator!](https://smcmillan28.github.io/secure-password-generator/)

 This README will provide an overview of the application and breakdown how it works.